trianglecrm/trianglecrm-php-sdk/README.md

 trianglecrm-php-sdk
 ===================

-Getting started
+#Getting started

-Download and add the TriangleCRM folder into your project.
+1. Download and add the TriangleCRM folder into your project.

-Update the config file at TriangleCRM/config.ini Settings section
+2.Update the config file at TriangleCRM/config.ini Settings section

->>Values:
+>Values:
->>[Settings]
+>[Settings]

 ```
 USERNAME = ‘YOUR_API_NAME’